swisnl/laravel-encrypted-data/README.md

 1. Encrypted data is — depending on what you encrypt — roughly 30-40% bigger.

-### Models
+### Casts

-1. You can't query or order columns that are encrypted in your SQL-statements, but you can query or sort the results using collection methods;
+1. You can't query or order columns that are encrypted in your SQL-statements, but you can query or sort the results using collection methods.
-2. All data is being serialized before it is encrypted — and unserialized after it is decrypted — so everything is stored exactly as how Laravel would insert it into the database.
-You can use [Eloquent Mutators](https://laravel.com/docs/9.x/eloquent-mutators) as you normally would.

 ### Filesystem